hoytech/quadrable/README.md

                  Branch: [4 bytes: parentNodeAddr] [4 bytes: leftNodeAddr] [4 bytes: rightNodeAddr] bytes32 nodeHash

-The `parentNodeAddr` is only used as a temporary scratch area of memory during tree updates, to avoid recursion.
+* `parentNodeAddr` is only used as a temporary scratch area of memory during tree updates, to avoid recursion.